Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ```
 ![](../assets/shape_elliptical_ring_outline.png)

+While possible, it doesn't make much sense to create an `Outline` from a shape that does not have a volume, such as `Point` or `Wireframe`.

-Rendering these white outline on top of a white shape would make them invisible, of course.
+Rendering the white outlines above on top of a white shape would make little sense, of course.
 To achieve the desired effect, we need to make the outline another color, which brings us to the additional properties of all `Shape`s.

 ### Shape Properties

 #### Vertex Properties

-Shapes are made up of vertices whose properties we have discussed before.

-We can set the property of a single vertex of a shape using [`set_vertex_color!`](@ref), [`set_vertex_position!`](@ref), and [`set_vertex_texture_coordinate!`](@ref).
+Shapes are made up of vertices whose properties we can manually edit.
+To se the property of a single vertex of a shape, we use [`set_vertex_color!`](@ref), [`set_vertex_position!`](@ref), and [`set_vertex_texture_coordinate!`](@ref).
 Each of these take an index, which is the index of the vertex in clockwise order.
 To know how many vertices a shape actually has, we use [`get_n_vertices`](@ref).

-We rarely will modify individual vertices, as working on the `Shape` as a whole is much more convenient.
+We rarely will need to modify individual vertices, as working on the `Shape` as a whole is much more convenient.

 ##### Centroid

 The **centroid** of a shape is the intuitive "center of mass".
 In mathematical terms, it is the component-wise mean of all vertex coordinates.
 In practice, for many rotationally symmetrical shapes such as rectangles, triangle, circle, and ellipses, the centroid will be the "center" of the shape, as it is defined in common language.

 We can access the centroid using [`get_centroid`](@ref).
-To move a shape a certain distance, we move its centroid by that distance by calling [`set_centroid`](@ref), which will automatically move all other vertices of the shape such that its new component wise mean is identical to the coordinate we specified.
+To move a shape a certain distance, we move its centroid by that distance by calling [`set_centroid`](@ref), which will automatically move all other vertices of the shape such that its new centroid is identical to the coordinates we specified.

 #### Rotation

-We can rotate all of a `Shape`s vertices around a point in gl coordinates by calling [`rotate`](@ref), which takes an `Angle` as its first argument:
+We can rotate all of a `Shape`s vertices around a point in GL coordinates by calling [`rotate!`](@ref), which takes an `Angle` as its first argument:

 ```julia
 # rotate shape around its center